RedisAI/VectorSimilarity/README.md

 # VectorSimilarity
 Starting with version 8.0, RediSearch and this vector similarity library is an integral part of Redis.
 See https://github.com/redis/redis

-This repo exposes C API for using vector similarity search.
+This repo exposes a C API for using vector similarity search.
-Allows Creating indices of vectors and searching for top K similar to some vector in two methods: brute force, and by using the hnsw algorithm (probabilistic).
+Allows creating indices of vectors and searching for top K similar to some vector in two methods: brute force, and by using the hnsw algorithm (probabilistic).

 The API header files are `vec_sim.h` and `query_results.h`, which are located in `src/VecSim`.